mizunashi-mana/jsonparse/README.md

-# jsonparse
+# node-sonparse

-Safe parser of JSON for config parsing like ConfigParser of python.
+Safe parser of JSON and CSON for config parsing like ConfigParser of python.

 [![NPM version][npm-image]][npm-url]
 [![Build status][travis-image]][travis-url]